Can you get a mortgage using dividends?

 The way dividend income is treated varies from one mortgage provider to another.
 Some lenders will happily take both salary and dividends into account in full when calculating what you can borrow.
 Others may only consider salary, or they may take salary plus net profit from the business rather than dividends.

-Many lenders will average your income over the last two.
+Many lenders will average your income over the last two years.
 If your income is stable or increasing, they might use the average figure.
 If it’s decreasing, they are likely to use the most recent year’s income, which can reduce your borrowing power.
 Some will even use just the one year of trading if you only have this amount of history.

 Specialist lenders may be more flexible in how they assess company directors.
 A mortgage broker like Kerr & Watson can help match you with lenders who are most likely to recognise your full earning potential.